eove/orca/example/docs/offline_vault_ceremony.md

 The 👥`team member` that inserted the USB stick, immediately:
 1. copies the tar archive from the `VAULT_WRITABLE` partition to the backup destination corresponding to the environment.
 2. sends the tar archive from the `VAULT_WRITABLE` partition to all the participants as an attached file via e-mail
-3. gets the AIA data in folder `orca/aia/` of the current environment (prod/preprod) from `VAULT_WRITABLE` partition data and makes it available on the online vault.
+3. gets the AIA data in folder `orca/aia/` of the current environment (prod/preprod) from `VAULT_WRITABLE` partition data and makes it available online.

+TODO: remove ?
 > [!Note]
 > We use a tar format here because it allows for deduplication during the enterprise-wide backup process (that includes all Google Drive content)